codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 You can achieve this by using **Session Attributes**.
 Read [here](http://docs.aws.amazon.com/lex/latest/dg/context-mgmt.html) if you want more details of how session attributes work.
 You can set session attributes in the Lambda function that fulfills the bot logic.

-In the `ListInternationalPlans` intent we built in the last module, the Lambda function is setting the `country` session attribute as part of the response, so subsequent conversation will have that context:
+In the `YourIntials_ListInternationalPlans` intent we built in the last module, the Lambda function is setting the `country` session attribute as part of the response, so subsequent conversation will have that context:

 <img src="images/list-intent-session.png" alt="session attributes in the list intent" width="50%">

-You can also take a look at the Lambda [source code](../lambda-functions/bot-handler/index.js) to see how it's setting the session attributes (look for the `listPlanIntent` function).
+You can also take a look at the Lambda [source code](../lambda-functions/bot-handler/index.js) to see how it's setting the session attributes (look for the `YourIntials_listPlanIntent` function).

 <a name="user-auth"></a>
 ## Identifying and authenticating the user